Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Simulating massive main sequence galaxies

-Some molecular gas is seen to extend out to radii of $\sim 10\,{\rm kpc}$ and beyond, but generally the molecular gas concentrates within the inner regions of each galaxy.
-Thus, the distribution of molecular gas broadly follows the central disk and spiral arms where the SPH surface density ($\Sigma_{\rm SPH}$) is also the highest (Figure \ref{model_galaxies_f1}).
-The correspondence is far from one-to-one, however, as seen by the much larger extent of the SPH gas, i.e., regions where \h2 has not formed despite the presence of atomic and ionized gas.
-This point is further corroborated in the bottom panels of Figure \ref{h2_map}, which show azimuthally-averaged radial surface density profiles of the molecular gas and of the \hi+\hii gas, both including a contribution from heavier elements.
-In order to compare values of \Shihii and \Sh2 with observations, we set the radial bin width to $0.5$\,kpc -- the typical radial bin size used for nearby spirals in the work of \cite{leroy08}\footnote{The \h2 surface density maps in Fig.\,\ref{h2_map} are averaged over areas $80\times 80\,{\rm pc}$ in size, and therefore give higher peak surface densities than the radial profiles which are averaged over $\sim 0.5\,{\rm kpc}$ wide annuli.}.
+In order to compare \Shihii and \Sh2 with observations, we have set the radial bin width to $0.5$\,kpc -- the typical radial bin size used for nearby spirals in the work of \cite{leroy08}\footnote{The \h2 surface density maps in Figure \ref{h2_map} are averaged over areas $80\times 80\,{\rm pc}$ in size, and therefore give higher peak surface densities than the radial profiles which are averaged over $\sim 0.5\,{\rm kpc}$ wide annuli.}.
 The radially binned \Sh2 reaches $\sim 800-1000$\,\msun\,pc$^{-2}$ in the central regions of our simulated galaxies, which is comparable to observational estimates of \Sh2 (of several 100\,\msun\,pc$^{-2}$) towards the centres of nearby spirals \citep{leroy08}.
-In all three galaxies, the \hi+\hii surface density dips within the central $\sim 1-2\,{\rm kpc}$, coinciding with a strong peak in \Sh2.
-Thus, despite the marked increase in the FUV radiation field towards the centre (the radial profile of \g0 is shown as dash-dotted line in Figure \ref{h2_map}), the formation of \h2 driven by the increase in gas pressure is able to overcome photo-dissociative destruction of \h2 by FUV photons.
+In all three galaxies, the H{\sc i}+H{\sc ii} surface density dips within the central $\sim 1-2\,{\rm kpc}$, coinciding with a strong peak in \Sh2.
+Thus, despite the marked increase in the FUV radiation field towards the centre, the formation of \h2 driven by the increase in gas pressure is able to overcome photodestruction of \h2 through absoption of Lyman or Werner band radiation.
 The central \h2 surface densities are similar for all galaxies and is a direct consequence of very similar SPH gas surface densities in the centre combined with molecular gas mass fractions approaching 1.
-From $R\sim 2\,{\rm kpc}$ and out to $\sim 10\,{\rm kpc}$, the \hi+\hii surface density remains roughly constant with values of $\sim 40$, $\sim 70$ and $\sim 100$\,\msun\,pc$^{-2}$ for G1, G2 and G3, respectively.
+From $R\sim 2\,{\rm kpc}$ and out to $\sim 10\,{\rm kpc}$, the $\hi+\hii$ surface density remains roughly constant with values of $\sim 40$, $\sim 70$ and $\sim 100$\,\msun\,pc$^{-2}$ for G1, G2 and G3, respectively.